Flexible Manufacturing Systems (FMS): Definition, Types, Objectives, Components Database

 7. Expansion Flexibility

-It is the defined as ease with which system can be the expanded to foster total production the volume.
-Expansion flexibility depends on the following factors: Cost incurred in the adding new workstations and trained workers Easiness in the expansion of layout Type of the part handling system used.
+It is defined as the ease with which a system can be expanded to foster total production volume.
+Expansion flexibility depends on the following factors: Costs incurred in adding new workstations and training workers Easiness in the expansion of the layout Type of part handling system used.

 Types of Fms Layouts